How a Custodian Nomination Works

 When the Nomination Takes Effect

-Naming a custodian does not immediately create custodial property.
-The nomination is revocable until the underlying document becomes irrevocable or the transfer is completed under Section 14-7659.
+Naming a custodian does not create custodial property right away.
+The nomination can be changed until the document becomes final or the transfer is completed.

 The nomination of a custodian pursuant to this section does not create custodial property until the nominating instrument becomes irrevocable or a transfer to the nominated custodian is completed pursuant to section 14-7659.